BayodeOlorundare/Brightcove/README.md

 # Brightcove

-This repository holds scripting for the New Brightcove API
+This is a sample Brightcove video hub player page using the new Brightcove API.